Cruise stocks sink after missing out on economic-relief bill

 Carnival Corp. is registered in Panama, England and Wales; Royal Caribbean Cruises is chartered in Liberia; and Norwegian Cruise Line Holdings is flagged in Bermuda.

-The cruise lines could still get another chance for a lifeline from taxpayers.
+The cruise lines could still get a lifeline from taxpayers.
+Lawmakers could reconsider aid if it looks like the industry is in serious jeopardy of going under.

-Critics say the cruise lines registered in other countries to avoid U.S. taxes and shouldn’t be bailed out now by American taxpayers.
+A Senate Republican aide familiar with the negotiations said Democratic senators balked at helping the cruise lines.
+It did not become a sticking point because lawmakers from both parties were eager to act swiftly on the bill, added the aide, who spoke on condition of anonymity to discuss behind-the-scenes talks.

+Sen. Sheldon Whitehouse, D-R.I., tweeted: “The giant cruise companies incorporate overseas to dodge US taxes, flag vessels overseas to avoid US taxes and laws, and pollute without offset.
+Why should we bail them out?”

 Trump seemed to endorse that argument Thursday.
 The president said he liked the idea expressed on Twitter by Sen. Josh Hawley, R-Mo., that cruise lines should come back to America and pay their taxes.